Signed in as:

 The Community Partnership Initiative is designed to uplift and collaborate with budding organizations and emerging thought leaders who are working to create meaningful community impact.
 Engage Recovery proudly launched this initiative in 2022 supporting two organizations in the inaugural cohort and has since taken a more long view approach walking hand in hand with those desiring a coach and mentor to move ideas to transformative initiatives with tangle results and human stories.
 To learn more about the progress of the Community Partnership Initiative, join our Mailing List.

-Khrecia is the founder of Truth2Live Peer Recovery Services, a culturally responsive, peer-led organization offering recovery coaching and support rooted in lived experience.
-Her signature event, “Speaking Your Truth to Live,” is an annual Greenville-based expo that uplifts underserved and minority communities by addressing mental health, substance use, trauma, reentry, and resource access.
-She is also the visionary behind the Minority Mental Health & Substance Use Expo, launched in collaboration with the Pitt County Coalition on Substance Use (PCCSU).
+Her signature initiative, Speaking Your Truth to Live, is an annual Greenville-based expo uplifting underserved and minority communities through open dialogue on mental health, substance use, trauma, reentry, and resource access.
+She also co-founded the Minority Mental Health & Substance Use Expo in partnership with the Pitt County Coalition on Substance Use (PCCSU), where she now serves as Vice President.

-Driven by a mission to ignite hope and dismantle stigma, Khrecia specializes in meeting individuals where they are — especially those from marginalized, minority, and justice-involved backgrounds.
-Her work is defined by empathy, tenacity, and deep commitment to transforming recovery ecosystems across eastern North Carolina and beyond.
+A sought-after speaker and advocate, Khrecia has shared her expertise statewide, including at the 2024 NC Peer Support Conference, where she led sessions on peer self-care and sustainable advocacy.
+Driven by a mission to ignite hope and dismantle stigma, she meets people where they are—especially those from marginalized, minority, and justice-involved backgrounds.
+Her work is marked by empathy, authenticity, and a steadfast commitment to transforming recovery ecosystems across eastern North Carolina and beyond.

 RaSheeda Waddell, founder of ATELIER D'AMOUR, among many talents holds certification in teaching Mental Health First Aid (MHFA) and is a Myers-Briggs Type Indicator (MBTI) practitioner.
 In response to the increased acuity in suicidality in the Black Community, RaSheeda sought to offer FREE Mental Health First Aid trainings to anyone who is interested.
 Engage Recovery is elated to support RaSheeda in this effort!